Purchasing power or disposable real income can be divided into savings, asset holdings or consumption

 - In link 3. the quantity of funds flowing into consumption and investment for production will decline if purchasing power (disposable income) is used for medium to long terms savings or asset purchases

 Therefore falls in consumption can arise from unit price rises (inflation) that depress purchasing power of nominal incomes, accumulation of supply chain inventories as assets (hoarding) limiting supply, rises in savings (removed from consumption cash flow) and rises in asset holdings (removed from savings cash flow).
 Recent experience under Quantitative Easing (QE) has lowered interest rate to close to zero but increased exogenous money supply as low interest debt has been fed into assets resulting in a reduction in the volume of additional exogenous cash flow entering the transactional supply side activities.

-The relevant Quantity Theory of Money that explains this distortion is the Cambridge Equation modified and nominated as "Real Theory of Money" (RTM) is shown below
+The relevant Quantity Theory of Money that explains this distortion is the Cambridge Equation modified and nominated as "Real Money Theory

 M is the quantity of money; P is the price level; Y real income. a is assets; and k is savings.